 In a perfect world, we would get paid for taking on additional responsibility.
 However, the reality is that we often have to prove that we can do that work for a while before getting the reward.
-You may have to draw the line at some point if you feel that you’re being taken advantage of.
-Be sure to build your case along the way so that when the time is right, you can make your case for that promotion.
+You may have to draw the line if you feel you’re being taken advantage of.
+Be sure to build your case along the way so that you can make your case for that promotion when the time is right.

 I took on additional responsibilities in my career, such as sitting on a system workgroup or training a new staff member.
 Not only do these opportunities generally provide additional exposure, but they force you to question your current to-do list and reset priorities.
 For example, maybe that report you’ve created every month has run its course and is no longer relevant.
 Either way, there are far more positives to come out of taking additional responsibilities than negatives in most cases.

 Be Seen (Even Virtually)

 Even more challenging is finding ways to be seen in remote work environments.
 As many companies switch to hybrid or full-time remote work environments, employees will need to re-think how to get exposure.
 For example, in the absence of meeting your colleagues for lunch or drinks after work, we have to find new ways to connect.
 Being seen can be as simple as turning your video on during virtual meetings.
 It can also mean being active in online work forums and other collaboration sites (e.g., Microsoft Teams).

 We often ask if it’s more challenging to get promoted when working remotely than people in the office full-time.
 Of course, it is more difficult when fully remote, but it is also far from impossible.
 The remote staff has to be far more intentional about speaking up in meetings and being visible in other ways since they miss out on the visibility that comes naturally in the office.

 Make Your Intentions Clear (But Don’t Be Pushy)